Call Center QA 101: A Manager's Guide to Evaluating Customer Conversations

 What's a Rubric?

 A rubric is simply a structured checklist of specific criteria you're evaluating in each conversation.
-Instead of asking "Was this a good call?" you're asking targeted questions like:
+Instead of asking "Was this a good call?" you're asking targeted questions that have clear, objective answers.

 Building Your First Rubric